WeTechHK/Universal-BCOS-DOC/source/advance/transactions.md

 ### The data field

 The vast majority of transactions access a contract from an externally-owned account.
-Most contracts are written in Solidity and interpret their data field in accordance with the [application binary interface (ABI)](/glossary/#abi).
+Most contracts are written in Solidity and interpret their data field in accordance with the application binary interface.

 The first four bytes specify which function to call, using the hash of the function's name and arguments.
 You can sometimes identify the function from the selector using [this database](https://www.4byte.directory/signatures/).